 Invert a plate on top of the cake, then flip over the cake and plate*.
 Using pot holders or a towel, wriggle the pan off.
 Soften the reserved 1 1/2 cups caramel in the microwave, about 2 minutes.
 Drizzle the cake with some of the caramel.
 Slice and serve with the rest.

-*In case you may not have noticed, this cake – with all of its caramel greatness – was a bit of a hot mess for me.
-I recommend using a plate with a slight dome in the center, not a flat cake plate to catch all of the caramel gooeyness and save yourself some bitching clean up.
+*In case you may not have noticed, this caramel apple cake, dripping with delicious caramel, was a bit of a hot mess for me.
+I recommend using a plate with a slight dome in the center, not a flat cake plate to catch all of the caramel gooey-ness, saving yourself some bitching clean up.
 Or you can live life on the edge like me.